 No wonder the Bible speaks of the “precious” blood of Jesus Christ!
-For His is the blood of the Great Being who acted for the Father in creating the vast heavens, the earth and all that is.
+His is the blood of the great Being who acted for the Father in creating the vast heavens, the earth, and all that is.

 When we partake of the red wine symbolizing this awesome act of total humility on the part of our Creator, it should fill us with a deep sense of appreciation and worship toward our God and our Savior.
 If we have truly repented of our sins and accepted Christ as our Savior, we should have total faith that we have not been “redeemed with corruptible things, like silver or gold, from your aimless conduct received by tradition from your fathers, but with the precious blood of Christ, as of a lamb without blemish and without spot” (1 Peter 1:18–19).

-Through the Passover sacrifice of Christ we are justified, forgiven of our past sins and “made right” in relation to God.
+Through the Passover sacrifice of Christ, we are justified, forgiven of our past sins, and “made right” in relation to God.
 “Much more then, having now been justified by His blood, we shall be saved from wrath through Him” (Romans 5:9).
-But even though we are now forgiven our past sins, how will we become “overcomers” and put sin completely out of our lives?
+But even though we are now forgiven of our past sins, how will we become overcomers and put sin completely out of our lives?

 Many nominal Christians believe that we are “saved” when our sins are forgiven.
-And, indeed, we are at that time saved from the death penalty incurred by our past sins.
-But we can still fall away and lose out on salvation (Hebrews 6:4–8; 10:26–31; 1 Corinthians 9:27).
+And, indeed, we are at that time saved from the death penalty incurred by our past sins—but we can still fall away and lose out on salvation (Hebrews 6:4–8; 10:26–31; 1 Corinthians 9:27).
 Salvation is a process.
-We are now “being saved” (1 Corinthians 1:18) and ultimately “shall be saved”—if we endure to the end (Matthew 24:13).
-Paul explains: “For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life” (Romans 5:10).
+We are now “being saved” (1 Corinthians 1:18) and ultimately shall be saved—if we endure to the end (Matthew 24:13).
+Paul explains, “For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life” (Romans 5:10).
 If we observe just the Passover, we leave God’s plan incomplete.
-We leave Jesus hanging dead on the cross—end of story!
+We leave Jesus hanging dead on a cross—end of story!
 Yet remember—our Savior rose again!
 And it is through His resurrected life that we shall be saved.

 So how are Christians to keep this Feast?
 As it approaches each year, true followers of New Testament Christianity are to remove leavening (and bread products that are already leavened) from their homes and property.
 Then for seven days they are to eat no leaven.
 (Incidentally, there is nothing wrong with literal leaven itself.
 It is simply a symbol for sin during this Feast.)
 And as they go through this Festival, if they happen across some leaven in their homes that they had previously overlooked, they are to put that out as well (Exodus 13:7).